Tag archive for: COVID-19

 *Professor Dedet’s new book is available for €8.90 in bookstores and online.

-Due to the epidemic, the government has placed the entire French population under curfew.
-All residents must be home by 6 p.m. starting Saturday, January 16, 2021.
-Below are the consequences of the curfew on the Faculty's opening hours.
+Due to the current pandemic situation, the government has imposed a curfew on the entire French population.
+All residents must be home by 6:00 p.m. starting Saturday, January 16, 2021.
+Please see below for how the curfew affects the Faculty’s hours of operation.

 Opening of the premises

-The Faculty premises in Montpellier (historic site and Arnaud de Villeneuve campus) and Nîmes will close at 6 p.m.
-Faculty occupants must vacate the premises by 5:30 p.m.
+The Faculty’s facilities in Montpellier (the historic campus and the Arnaud de Villeneuve campus) and Nîmes will close at 6:00 p.m.
+Faculty members must leave the premises by 5:30 p.m.

 Please note that the Jardin des Plantes also closes at 5: 30 p.m.

-• The downtown History and Medicine Library remains open during its usual hours.
+• The Downtown History and Medicine Library remains open during its regular hours

-• The UPM Medicine Library is changing its hours and will close at 5:30 p.m.
+• The UPM Medical Library is changing its hours and will close at 5:30 p.m.

 • The Nîmes Medical Library is changing its hours and will close at 5:30 p.m.